Teacher video: Similarities and differences between Athens and Sparta

 This video is part of Kapow Primary’s History scheme – Greek.
 It helps to develop critical comparison skills across historical units.
 It prepares teachers to guide pupils through structured discussions about how different societies developed and functioned.
 Through comparing Athens’ democratic system with Sparta’s oligarchy, and their contrasting approaches to education and gender roles, children gain a deeper understanding of diversity in the ancient world.
 The video ensures teachers feel confident in drawing out key comparisons and embedding this vital historical concept within their lessons.

-History, Upper key stage 2, Year 5, What is the legacy of the ancient Greek civilisation?
+History, key stage 2, Year 5, What is the legacy of the ancient Greek civilisation?
 Lesson 3: How was Ancient Greece governed?